IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Experimental Setup and Analysis

 We perform a comparison with other popular non-learning interactive segmentation methods using 3.5\% range of binary masks as seeds.
 We follow approximately similar experimental protocol setting to IFSS-Net, however here each 100 slices, we provide 3 binary annotated masks as seeds.
 FBS method does propagation over binary label masks only.
 It is an iterative morphological contour interpolator method that creates gradual change in the object.
 GFS and WS methods take into account the image content on top of the label-seeds.
 In addition to enforcing a smooth transition between the annotated slices, they push the segmented region's boundaries to coincide with the image contours.
 Most of our compared built-in approaches assume homogeneous areas of interest and well-defined image contours.
 Despite the competitive performance in other modalities, the assumptions above do not hold in the case of muscles in 3D US images, resulting in leakage.
 Without a specialized modification, the simple built-in implementation requires a large amount of labeled background and foreground seeds.
 The application of FBS, GFS and WS methods on our dataset leads to the metrics reported in Table~\ref{tablesegmentation}.
 FBS gets a higher volumetric error than WS, because it depends on the closeness of the annotations to the edge.
 However, although WS has leakage, it has better volume estimation.
 In comparison to our IFSS-Net method, our network has learned to adapt to complex volume structure and to learn properly the shape properties over the entire volume, providing a better volume estimation while avoiding the weakness of FBS, GFS and WS.

-Qualitative results in Fig.~\ref{qualitativeAnalysis}~evidence the daily challenges that experts are faced with when providing manual annotations for ultrasound images.
-The lack of well-defined edges and the little contrast between regions of interest makes it difficult to define the segmentation mask borders.
+Qualitative results in Fig.~\ref{qualitativeAnalysis} and Fig.~\ref{qualitativeAnalysisWS}~evidence the daily challenges that experts are faced with when providing manual annotations for ultrasound images.
+The lack of well-defined edges and the little contrast makes it difficult to define the muscle borders.